Morgan Schneiderlin: Everton

 On 12 January 2017, Schneiderlin signed a four-and-a-half-year contract with Everton, re-uniting with his former manager Ronald Koeman.
 The transfer fee was reported as £20 million, rising to £24 million.
 Schneiderlin made his debut for Everton three days later as a 65th-minute substitute for Kevin Mirallas against Manchester City in a 4–0 win at Goodison Park.
-He scored his first goal in a 3–0 home victory over West Bromwich Albion on 11 March.
+He scored what would end up being his only goal in a 3–0 home victory over West Bromwich Albion on 11 March.
 Schneiderlin's transfer to Everton represented a real turnaround of fortunes for the player, becoming a starter in the defensive midfield role at the club.

 Schneiderlin was sent off on 2 November 2017 as Everton lost 3–0 at Lyon, eliminating them from the UEFA Europa League group stage with two games to spare.
 In January 2018, West Ham wanted to sign him on loan.
 Schneiderlin struggled in the 2017–18 season under managers Ronald Koeman and Sam Allardyce, but was told by new boss Marco Silva in June 2018 that he had a future at Goodison Park.

 In 2018–19, Schneiderlin did not start a game between October and February, with Silva saying that it was due to issues in his personal life.

 Schneiderlin received a red card in the opening match of the 2019–20 season, a scoreless draw against Crystal Palace.